19hours/sg-statutes/Acts/School Crossing Patrols Act.md

 (c) any bridge over which a road passes;

-“school” includes a children’s social centre run by the Ministry of Community Development;
+“school” includes a children’s social centre run by the Government;

+[Act 25 of 2012 wef 28/03/2013]

 “school crossing patrol” means a person appointed to patrol in accordance with arrangements under section 3;